Stacey Abrams: Legal and business career

 After graduating from law school, Abrams worked as a tax attorney at the Sutherland Asbill & Brennan law firm in Atlanta, with a focus on tax-exempt organizations, health care, and public finance.
 In 2010, while a member of the Georgia General Assembly, Abrams co-founded and served as the senior vice president of NOW Corp. (formerly NOWaccount Network Corporation), a financial services firm.

 Abrams is CEO of Sage Works, a legal consulting firm that has represented clients including the Atlanta Dream of the Women's National Basketball Association.

 Nourish and Now

 Abrams co-founded Nourish, Inc. in 2010.
 Originally conceived as a beverage company with a focus on infants and toddlers, it was later rebranded as Now and pivoted its business model to an invoicing solution for small businesses.
 Now raised a $9.5 million Series A in 2021.

 Rewiring America

-In mid-March 2023, community electrification advocacy nonprofit group Rewiring America announced Abrams' hire as senior counsel.
+In mid-March 2023, community electrification advocacy nonprofit group Rewiring America announced it had hired Abrams as senior counsel.